flippedAben/eth_account_clan_tag/README.md

-# Ethereum Clan-tag-based Account Generator
+# Ethereum Clan Tagged Account Generator

-Instead of mining to put transactions on the blockchain, let's mine a clan tag.
+Claim your clan tags now!
+Before the future generations take your swag away!

+Instead of mining to put transactions on the blockchain and do useful work, let's mine clan tags.
 This is completely for fun and an absolute waste of resources.
 While learning about Ethereum, I happened to think about clan tags in games.
-Clan tags are the dumbest things in this world, but YOLO.
+Clan tags are the dumbest things in this world.

 This program will generate a seed, private key, public key, and account address for you, such that the account address ends in a "clan tag".